 Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board

-The corporate governance structures which the Company is able to operate are limited by the size of the Board, and in particular the small number of executive directors, which is itself dictated by the current size of the Company's operations.
-With this limitation, the Board is dedicated to upholding the highest possible standards of governance and probity.
+The board is committed to high standards of corporate governance.
+No system of internal control can completely eliminate the risk of process or individual failures.
+To an extent the corporate governance structures which the Company is able to operate are limited by the size of the executive management team and the small number of executive directors, which is itself dictated by the current size of the Company's operations.
+Within this limitation necessitated by the current small size of the business , the Board is dedicated to having strong internal control systems in place to enable it to maintain the highest possible standards of governance and probity.

 The chairman, Michael Davies: